 - Young Legends

-The 2016 Cleaner Communities Brisbane Awards are open for nominations again.
-The awards are supported by Council to recognise the efforts of groups and individuals who contribute to a clean, green and litter-free Brisbane.
+The 2016 Cleaner Communities Brisbane Awards winners were announced at Brisbane City Hall on 12 October 2016.
+The awards, a parntership between Council, Keep Queensland Beautiful and Suez Environment, recognise the efforts of groups and individuals who contribute to a clean, green and litter-free Brisbane.

 Free reusable bag and Little Book of Litter